tolstoyfafa/assos_suite/README.md

 - [frontend](frontend/README.md)

 #### Using Docker
-If you want to use Docker to get a developpement env:
+If you want to use Docker to get a developpement environment:

 - in assosuite root directory run
 ```bash